Sajetha13/Prompt-Engineering-4.1/README.md

-# Prompt-Engineering 4.1
+# Prompt-Engineering-4.1
-## Experiment 4: Scenario-Based Report Development Utilizing Diverse Prompting Techniques
+## EXP 4: Scenario-Based Report Development Utilizing Diverse Prompting Techniques
-### Lab Scenario: Smart Health Assistant System – *MediGuide*
+### Lab Scenario: Smart Health Assistant System

-**Name**: S Mohamed Ahsan
-**Register No**: 212223240089

 ---

-## Aim
+## Description

-To design and train *MediGuide*, an AI-powered Smart Health Assistant system that assists elderly patients with chronic health conditions like diabetes, hypertension, and arthritis.
-The system should offer:
+You are part of a development team working on an AI-based Smart Health Assistant named **"MediGuide"**.
+This assistant is designed to support elderly patients in managing chronic diseases like **diabetes, hypertension, and arthritis**.
+The primary objective of MediGuide is to deliver:

 - Personalized health advice
 - Timely medication reminders
 - Daily well-being tips
 - Friendly emotional support

-MediGuide must understand natural language, adapt to user needs, and deliver safe, compassionate, and context-aware responses.
+MediGuide should understand and respond to natural human language with empathy, clarity, and accuracy.
+It must adapt to user needs and deliver context-aware, compassionate guidance in all scenarios.

 ---

 ## Objective

-To demonstrate how diverse AI prompting techniques improve the conversational abilities of *MediGuide* across multiple health-related use cases.
+To develop a **scenario-based report** that demonstrates how various **AI prompting techniques** — including:

+- Zero-Shot Prompting
+- Few-Shot Prompting
+- Chain-of-Thought Prompting
+- Role-Based Prompting
+- Multi-Modal Prompting

+— can be used to train and optimize **MediGuide’s** responses for different health-related use cases involving elderly patients.

 ---

-## Prompting Techniques Used
+## Algorithm

-1. Zero-Shot Prompting
+1. **Identify Use Cases**
+   Define common interaction scenarios between elderly users and MediGuide (e.g., symptom queries, emotional support, medication tracking).

-2. Few-Shot Prompting
+2. **Choose Prompting Techniques**
+   Select the appropriate prompting method for each use case based on complexity and emotional sensitivity.

-3. Chain-of-Thought Prompting
+3. **Design Prompts**
+   Write effective prompt examples for each selected technique to guide AI responses.

-4. Role-Based Prompting
+4. **Generate Responses**
+   Use each prompt to test MediGuide’s output.

-5. Multi-Modal Prompting
+5. **Evaluate Performance**
+   Review each AI-generated response for accuracy, empathy, tone, and medical relevance.

+6. **Refine Prompts**
+   Modify prompts to improve the assistant’s understanding and output quality.

+7. **Document Findings**
+   Record how each prompting style affects the system’s conversational performance and relevance to the elderly user base.

 ---

-## Algorithm / Procedure
+## Output
-1. **Identify Use Cases** – Understand common health-related queries from elderly users.
-2. **Select Prompting Techniques** – Match each scenario with an appropriate prompting strategy.
-3. **Design Prompts** – Create realistic and effective prompt examples.
-4. **Evaluate Outputs** – Analyze chatbot responses for clarity, empathy, and safety.
-5. **Refine Prompts** – Adjust phrasing and strategy based on feedback.
-6. **Document Findings** – Summarize insights from each technique.

----

-## 1. Zero-Shot Prompting
+### 1. Zero-Shot Prompting
-**Use Case**: Giving general health advice to diabetic patients.
 **Prompt**:
-> "Provide a health tip for an elderly diabetic patient."

-**Output**:
-> "Make sure to check your blood sugar levels regularly and avoid skipping meals.
-Include fiber-rich foods and stay hydrated."

-**Explanation**:
-Zero-shot prompting helps test AI’s general understanding without any prior examples.

-**Alternate Example**
-**Prompt**:
-> "List symptoms of high blood sugar."
+"List symptoms of high blood sugar."

-**Output**:
+**Response**:
-> "Common symptoms of high blood sugar include increased thirst, frequent urination, fatigue, blurred vision, and slow-healing wounds."
+"Common symptoms of high blood sugar include increased thirst, frequent urination, fatigue, blurred vision, and slow-healing wounds."
+**Use Case**: Quick information queries without prior context.

 ---

-## 2. Few-Shot Prompting
+### 2. Few-Shot Prompting
-**Use Case**: Responding to symptom-related questions.
 **Prompt**:
-> 'I have a headache.' → 'Make sure you're well-hydrated and rest in a quiet, dark room.
-If it persists, consult your doctor.'
+'I have a headache.' → 'Drink water and rest in a quiet, dark room.'
-> 'My knee hurts.' → 'Try applying a warm compress and avoid putting too much pressure on it today.'
+'My knee hurts.' → 'Apply a warm compress and avoid strain.'
-Now respond to: 'I feel dizzy in the morning.'
+'I feel dizzy in the morning.' → ?

-**Output**:
+**Response**:
-> "Dizziness in the morning can be due to low blood pressure or dehydration.
-Try getting up slowly and drinking water.
-If it continues, consult a healthcare professional."
+"Dizziness in the morning may be caused by low blood pressure or dehydration.
+Try standing up slowly and staying hydrated."

-**Explanation**:
-Few-shot prompting improves accuracy by showing example interactions.

-**Additional Example**
-**Prompt**:
-Q: What is a good health tip for diabetes?
-A: Stay hydrated and monitor your blood sugar regularly.

-Q: Give me a daily diabetes tip.
-A: Eat balanced meals with consistent carbohydrate intake.

-**Output**:
-> "Remember to check your feet daily for any sores or changes, as diabetes can affect circulation."
+**Use Case**: Symptom-based self-care suggestions.

 ---

-## 3. Chain-of-Thought Prompting
+### 3. Chain-of-Thought Prompting
-**Use Case**: Handling complex situations like missed medications.
 **Prompt**:
-> "A patient forgot to take their blood pressure medication this morning.
+"A patient forgot to take their blood pressure medicine.
 Think step-by-step to decide what advice to give."

-**Output**:
+**Response**:
-1. Identify how late the dose is.
+1. Ask how long it's been since the missed dose.
-2. If only a few hours, it may be safe to take it now.
+2. If it's just a few hours, advise to take it.
-3. If close to the next dose, it may be better to skip it.
+3. If close to next dose, skip and resume schedule.
-4. Recommend contacting their healthcare provider for confirmation.
+4. Recommend consulting a doctor.

-**Explanation**:
-Chain-of-thought prompting enables stepwise, logical decision-making.

-**Alternate Prompt**:
-> "Let's think through this step by step: High blood pressure often has no symptoms..."

-**Output**:
-> "High blood pressure is known as the 'silent killer' because it may not cause noticeable symptoms.
-Even if you feel fine, untreated hypertension can lead to heart attacks, strokes, and kidney damage over time.
-That’s why it’s important to take your medication regularly."
+**Use Case**: Handling complex medical scenarios safely.

 ---

-## 4. Role-Based Prompting
+### 4. Role-Based Prompting
-**Use Case**: Providing emotional support.
 **Prompt**:
-> "You are a kind and empathetic health assistant for elderly users.
-Respond to this: 'I feel lonely and tired today.'"
+"You are a kind and empathetic health assistant.
+Respond to: 'I feel lonely and tired today.'"

-**Output**:
+**Response**:
-> "I'm really sorry you're feeling this way.
-You’re not alone — I’m here to talk anytime.
-Maybe a short walk, some music, or calling a loved one could lift your mood a little.
-Would you like me to suggest a calming activity?"
+"I'm sorry you're feeling this way.
+You're not alone — I’m here for you.
+Maybe listening to your favorite music or calling a loved one could help.
+Would you like a calming activity suggestion?"

-**Explanation**:
-Role-based prompting enhances empathy and relatability in responses.

-**Alternate Prompt**:
-> "You are a compassionate digital health coach.
-Provide emotional support and a simple pain management tip for arthritis."

-**Output**:
-> "I understand how challenging arthritis can be.
-You're doing your best, and that matters.
-One tip that might help is applying a warm compress to sore joints—it can ease stiffness and improve flexibility."
+**Use Case**: Emotional support and companionship.

 ---

-## 5. Multi-Modal Prompting
+### 5. Multi-Modal Prompting
-**Use Case**: Analyzing food or medication image inputs.
 **Prompt**:
-> *(Input: Image of a meal plate + Text: "Is this a good breakfast for a diabetic?")*
+*(Input: Image of a breakfast plate + Text: "Is this okay for a diabetic?")*

-**Output**:
+**Response**:
-> "This meal looks high in carbohydrates due to the white bread and fruit juice.
-For a diabetic-friendly breakfast, consider whole grain toast, a boiled egg, and unsweetened tea."
+"This looks high in carbs due to white bread and fruit juice.
+Consider switching to whole grains, protein, and unsweetened tea."

-**Explanation**:
-Multi-modal prompting enables the assistant to respond based on visual data alongside text.

-**Alternate Example**:
-**Prompt**:
-> *(Includes image of medication label + Text: "Can you tell me the dosage instructions on this label?")*

-**Output**:
-> "This medication should be taken once daily with food.
-Be sure to follow your doctor’s instructions and not exceed the recommended dose."
+**Use Case**: Interpreting images for nutrition guidance.

 ---

-## Output
+## Result

+By applying **diverse prompting techniques**, MediGuide effectively responds to a wide range of user scenarios.
+Each method improves different aspects:

+- **Zero-shot**: Quick factual responses.
+- **Few-shot**: Accurate and safe symptom responses.
+- **Chain-of-thought**: Logical and multi-step reasoning.
+- **Role-based**: Emotionally intelligent and comforting replies.
+- **Multi-modal**: Capable of analyzing mixed input like images and text.

-Each prompting technique was successfully applied to health support scenarios within the MediGuide system.
-The responses were context-aware, empathetic, and medically sound for managing chronic conditions.
+These prompting strategies enable MediGuide to deliver **reliable, empathetic, and adaptive healthcare support**, especially tailored for elderly users managing chronic conditions.

 ---

-## Result
-Using diverse prompting techniques significantly improves MediGuide's performance by enabling more relevant, accurate, and emotionally supportive responses tailored to elderly users' health needs.
-Each technique addresses different challenges—ranging from logical reasoning and context-awareness to emotional intelligence and visual understanding.